open-duelyst/duelyst/ARCHITECTURE.md

 	- This ongoing traffic is due to Kue polling; see `server/redis/r-jobs.coffee`.
 - Storage: Under 200MB.

-#### S3 bucket:

-- Not yet in use.

 #### Total resources used for 250 concurrent, 10-minute games (125 MP, 125 SP):

-- vCPU: About 9 (Half of this is API and Worker)
+- vCPU: About 10 (Half of this is API and Worker)
 - Memory: About 2GB (though more will improve buffer/cache efficiency)
 - Network: About 300 KB/s overall; 175MB total for 250 games (700KB per game)
-- Storage: About 22GB with each service on a different instance; provision 8GB per service regardless (48GB).
+- Storage: About 22GB with each service on a different instance.